cwagdev/RWDevCon-Countdown/0-For-Instructor/3-Lab.markdown

 Now that you can resize the widget as you please, it's time to show those pictures that you painstakingly picked out.
 The approach that will be taken is when a user taps on a timer, that cell will expand and reveal its picture.
 The widget will still only ever be 150 points tall but it will give a good glimpse in a real "widgety" way.
 Tapping the cell again will contract back down to 50 points tall to hide the picture.

-In order to keep track of what cell has been expanded, create a variable to capture its index path.
+In order to keep track of what cell has been expanded, create a variable to capture its index path in `TodayViewController.swift`

 	private var expandedIndexPath: NSIndexPath?